 We welcome you and hope you enjoy your association with the Trinity County Chamber of Commerce.
 Anytime you wish to offer assistance, an idea, or you have concerns or questions, please feel free to drop by (509 Main Street, Weaverville), or call (530-623-6101), or drop a note in the mail (P.O.Box 517, Weaverville,CA 96093), or your can e-mail us (email@example.com).
 Chamber office hours are 10am to 4pm, Monday through Saturday.

 We are always looking for new inventive ways to promote Trinity County, its resources and it businesses.
-Although the primary focus is tourism and bringing visitors/customers to our county, all businesses are important.
 Our businesses are what makes our collective voice strong and helps build our sense of a healthy and prosperous community.

-Chamber membership provides the benefits of a voice within a strong advocacy group, distribution of business information at local kiosks and through our office volunteers, links to your website or Facebook page on our VisitTrinity.com website page, business information and support on our Chamber website and Facebook page, Chamber supported workshops, Chamber advertising, networking events/mixers and promotional assistance.
+Chamber membership provides the benefits of a voice within a strong advocacy group, distribution of business information at local kiosks, links to your website or Facebook page on our VisitTrinity.com website page, business information and support on our Chamber website and Facebook page, Chamber supported workshops, Chamber advertising, networking events/mixers, and promotional assistance.

 Download a Chamber Membership application…